Dschulte1982/records-api-front-end/README.md

 {

      item: {
           id: 17,
           name: "Game Boy Advance",
           description: "The Game Boy Advance is a 32-bit handheld gaming console developed by Nintendo.
 Serving as the successor to the Game Boy Color, it offered a wide range of games and entertainment options.",
           price: 199.99,
           rating: 3
           createdOn: "2024-02-01",
           updatedOn: "2024-05-28"
          }

-    items: {

-          owned: [
+    items: [
             {id: 1, name: "Light Bulb", description: "A 60-watt dimmable LED light bulb that is energy-efficient and provides long-lasting...", price: 8.99, rating: 2, createdOn: "2024-02-01", updatedOn: "2024-05-28"}, {id: 2, name: "Sunglasses", description: "Iconic black-framed Wayfarer Classics sunglasses, a timeless style since 1952.
 Protect...", price: 180.00, rating: 3, createdOn: "2024-02-01", updatedOn: "2024-05-28"}, ...
-          ],
+           ]
 }

 <br></br>